 On 1 October 2014, the Group entered into a joint venture agreement with another party to develop a jointly owned plot of land in Nad Al Hammar.
 Amlak Finance PJSC acquired a 50% interest in Al Warqa Gardens LLC, a jointly controlled entity to develop a jointly owned plot of land in Nad Al Hammar.
 The Group has a 50% share in the assets, liabilities, revenue and expenses of the joint venture and accordingly under IFRS 11 it is deemed to be a jointly controlled operation.
 As the land is under development with a view to disposal in the market, it has been treated as property under development with an initial cost equal to its fair value at the time of transfer from investment property portfolio of AED 330 million.
 Subsequent expenditure to develop the land for resale is included in the cost of property.
-The Group has advanced AED 200 million cash to the joint venture to fund the development of the land, of which the group's share of costs capitalised at year end is AED 33.3 million.
+The Group advanced AED 200 million cash during the year 2014 to the joint venture to fund the development of the land, of which the group's share of costs capitalised at year end is AED 56.4 million.
+During the year AED 200 million was received from the joint venture to the Group.
 The remaining cash held by the joint venture is restricted, given that it is contractually committed to the development of the land under the joint venture agreement.
-The group's share of this restricted cash balance at 31 December 2014 is AED 170.6 million.
+The group's share of this restricted cash balance at 31 December 2015 is AED 68.3 million.